17.8 C

 Trump Admits Shocking Truth to Melania

-The remark came after violent confrontations in Los Angeles that followed ICE raids sparked clashes with police, prompting Trump to send about 700 U.S. Marines from the Marine Corps Air Ground Combat Center Twentynine Palms to the city.
+The remark came after violent confrontations in Los Angeles following ICE raids that led to clashes with police, prompting Trump to send about 700 U.S. Marines from the Marine Corps Air Ground Combat Center Twentynine Palms to the city.
 Those troops supplemented National Guard units already protecting federal personnel and property in the greater Los Angeles area.

-“Immigrants, refugees, asylum seekers, and their allies are no longer safe,” said HIAS staff in a statement after the shootings.
+“Immigrants, refugees, asylum seekers, and their allies are no longer safe,” said HIAS (Hebrew Immigrant Aid Society) staff in a statement after the shootings.

-The administration carried out a broad reorganization of ICE, replacing more than a dozen senior local officials with leaders from Customs and Border Protection.
+The administration carried out a broad reorganization of ICE, replacing more than a dozen senior local officials with leaders from CBP.
 Jason Houser, ICE chief of staff from 2021 to 2023, described the shake-up as politically driven rather than rooted in law enforcement needs.

 “What’s unfolding under Bovino isn’t law enforcement.
 It’s political stagecraft directed from Washington, not the field,” Houser wrote in his critique of the reorganization.

 White House Deputy Chief of Staff Stephen Miller has been a central architect of the administration’s immigration agenda.
 He is coordinating closely with new Homeland Security Secretary Markwayne Mullin — confirmed by the Senate on March 22, replacing Kristi Noem — and “border czar” Tom Homan.
 Miller runs daily 10 a.m. calls demanding agency updates and puts pressure on officials who fall short.
-The group advanced plans that include placing ICE agents in airport security lines during the ongoing partial DHS shutdown and creating temporary detention compounds to process large numbers of migrants.
+The group advanced plans that include placing ICE agents in airport security lines during the ongoing partial DHS shutdown, now in its sixth week, and creating temporary detention compounds to process large numbers of migrants.

 The enforcement push has reached nearly every region of the country.
 More than 400,000 people have been processed through an expanded immigration detention system, which has grown to support the administration’s aim of one million removals per year.